-Students undertake a qualifying exam concurrently with their 2nd annual assessment and the successful completion of 7 quarters of coursework and practicum requirements that results in achieving the Masters of Arts (M.A.) in Clinical Psychology with Depth Psychology Emphasis and eligibility to advance to the 3rd year of coursework.
-The exam, which covers the content of the initial 6 quarters of coursework, takes place during the last supervision practicum.
-Eligibility requires successful completion of the first 6 quarters of coursework.
+Students undertake a qualifying exam together with their annual assessment that results in achieving the Masters of Arts (M.A.) in Clinical Psychology with Depth Psychology Emphasis and continuing toward their doctoral degree training.
+Students must be in good standing (i.e., have no outstanding courses to remediate and not on academic probation) in order to register for the exam.
+Students who are on a Leave of Absence are not permitted to take the exam.
+The exam covers the content of the initial six quarters of coursework.
 Additional assessment materials are presented to faculty to verify progress, including faculty evaluation, successful completion of coursework, and progress in practicum training.
-This annual assessment focuses on the evaluation of student's readiness to provide clinical care in the advanced practicum settings and to begin their dissertation work.
-Students must obtain 80% or more on the qualifying exam and pass the faculty in-person evaluation to obtain the M.A. designation and continue toward completion of their doctoral training.
+This annual assessment focuses on the evaluation of students' readiness to provide clinical care in the advanced practicum settings and to begin their dissertation work.
+Students must obtain 75% or more on the qualifying exam and pass the faculty in-person evaluation to obtain the M.A. designation and continue toward completion of their doctoral training.
+A student may not begin year 3 coursework without first passing the exam.
+LOA may be advised if qualification is not met before enrollment deadline for summer term, year 2.
 Students must note that M.A. designation does not meet academic requirements for Masters level licensure in the state of California (i.e., LMFT, LPC) or other states.
-Students seeking LMFT or LPC licensure after withdrawing from the Ph.D. program with M.A. designation will require additional courses and clinical training to meet Masters level licensure requirements.